RogerSelwyn/MS365-ToDo/README.md

 # Documentation

-The full documentation is available here - [MS365 To-Do Documentation](https://rogerselwyn.github.io/ms365-todo/)
+The full documentation is available here - [MS365 To Do Documentation](https://rogerselwyn.github.io/ms365-todo/)